Expand AllCollapse All

 When do I need to apply for a passport?

-We suggest that you begin the passport application process as soon as you are accepted into the study abroad program.
-We require valid passports for all students and faculty several months before they leave.
+Applicants who do not already have a passport should begin the passport application process immediately.
+Valid passports are required in advance for all participants in order to make travel arrangements.
 Even if you already have a passport, check the expiration date!
-All of the countries of the Schengen Agreement—26 European countries—require travelers to have a passport that is valid for three months after they plan to return from their travels.
-You can find the passport application on the U.S. State Department website.
+All of the countries within the Schengen Area—26 European countries—require travelers to have a passport that is valid for three months after they plan to return from their travels.
+For information about how to apply for a passport, reference these instructions on the State Department website.

 Will I need a student visa?

 If you are a U.S. citizen, you will not need to apply for a visa to study in Belgium.
 Because the program lasts less than 90 days, you are not required to obtain a student visa and will technically be in the Schengen Area as a tourist.
 International students should consult the FHU Abroad Office to determine whether or not they will need to obtain a visa.